 Any direct interaction between Authors and Reviewers is not permissible.
 Contact is anonymized.
 Recommendations and review reports, as well as Author responses, are conveyed through the Editorial Board or using an appropriate system ensuring data anonymization in double-blind review mode.

-• The principle of confidentiality
+- The principle of confidentiality

-All reviewed works are considered confidential, meaning that disclosing them to third parties is not permissible (except for authorized individuals).
+All reviewed works are considered confidential, meaning that disclosing them to third parties is not permissible (except for authorized individuals). - The principle of maintaining standards of objectivity

 Reviews should be based on objective criteria.
 Personal criticism of the Authors' work is inappropriate.
-All comments and observations by the Reviewer should be adequately justified.
+All comments and observations by the Reviewer should be adequately justified. - The principle of scientific integrity

 Reviewers are obligated to make every effort to adhere to the standards and ethical principles associated with the publication of scientific texts and to counteract practices inconsistent with these standards.
-In cases of suspected misconduct, such as plagiarism or falsification of research results, Reviewers may make appropriate corrections or decide not to allow the text to be published.
+In cases of suspected misconduct, such as plagiarism or falsification of research results, Reviewers may make appropriate corrections or decide not to allow the text to be published. - The principle of source reliability

 Reviewers, if deemed necessary, should identify relevant works not cited by the Author.
-Additionally, they should report to the Editorial Board any significant similarities to other works.
+Additionally, they should report to the Editorial Board any significant similarities to other works. - The principle of fair play

 Issues such as race, gender, sexual orientation, religion, ethnic origin, citizenship, age, marital or parental status, disability and political beliefs of the Authors must not in any way influence the outcome of the review.
 Texts submitted for publication are primarily evaluated in terms of their content, formality, and technical aspects.
-Reviewers' decisions must be based on scientific values [4].
+Reviewers' decisions must be based on scientific values [4]. - The principle of preventing conflicts of interest among Reviewers

 Reviewers must not use reviewed works for their personal benefit or needs.
 Additionally, they should not review texts that may lead to a conflict of interest with the Author(s).

 A conflict of interest for a Reviewer can arise in situations where there are circumstances that may undermine their impartiality or influence their actions during the review process.
-These may include professional, financial, legal, personal opinions of the Reviewer, academic rivalry, or even family relationships.
+These may include professional, financial, legal, personal opinions of the Reviewer, academic rivalry, or even family relationships. - The principle of timeliness

 Reviewers should provide reviews within the agreed-upon timeframe.
 If, for any reason (meritorious, lack of time), they are unable to meet the deadline or undertake the review, they should promptly inform the Editorial Team of this fact.

-In cases not described in these Publication Ethics Guidelines, the Editorial Board adheres to the recommendations outlined in COPE Retraction Guidelines [8] and COPE Flowcharts [3].
+In cases not described in these Publication Ethics Guidelines, the Editorial Board adheres to the recommendations outlined in

 Rules regarding members of the Scientific Council